GoNomad Destination Guide: Leon, Nicaragua

 Pan y Paz – Perfect for pastries and coffee in the morning and sandwiches to stash in your bag for later.

-While the Nicaraguans are generally a friendly bunch, this is a poor country and you should take care with your valuables to avoid pickpocketing.
+While the Nicaraguans are generally a friendly bunch, this is a poor country and you should take care of your valuables to avoid pickpocketing.

 Love Central America?
 Get dozens of stories like this to go on your Kindle in our Central America Plane Reader.

-Talia Friedman is a South African/Canadian/Australian who has travelled, largely solo, across 65 countries on every continent but Antarctica (where she will go next year!)
-Visit her website.
+Talia Friedman is a South African/Canadian/Australian who has traveled, largely solo, across 65 countries on every continent but Antarctica (where she will go next year!)